gethinode/docs/content/en/guides/editing/index.md

 We will now set up a new branch before we make any changes.
 It is a good software practice to set up at least one branch for development and testing, instead of working directly on the main branch.
 Hinode provides several predefined tests that verify if submitted changes in a Pull Request adhere to coding conventions and do not break the build.

 Head over to the `Source Control` section of VSCode and click on the button `...` to open the source control menu.
 Within the menu, navigate to `Branch / Create Branch...`.
-Provide `develop` as branch name and confirm with <kbd>enter</kbd>.
+Provide `develop` as branch name and confirm with {{< kbd enter >}}.
 The blue status bar on the bottom of VSCode will now display `develop` as selected branch.
 A repository usually contains a `main` branch that maintains the production code, and one or more development branches.
 Complex projects with multiple contributors may have multiple active (feature) branches and even nested branches.

 Now let us replace the introduction of the featured section of our homepage.
 Replace the main content in `content/_index.md` (below the last `---` marker) with the following.